CSUDD/Super-Monke/README.md

 # Super-Monke
-A cheat/mod for the amazing game Gorilla Tag
+A mod for the amazing game Gorilla Tag
 ### Please note: trying to connect to a public server will make you join the server "SUPERMONKE"

 ## To install: